jfdelaquis/latex/README.md

 ### coverpage\_bypage
 This is similar to `coverpage` however the grade table is printed as the total points on a page.

+### tieightyfour
+This is a package using TikZ which allow to have the TI 84 calculator keys directly inline in texts.
+It is particularly useful when writing documentation showing the steps taken to obtain results.
+See the given documentation `tieightyfour.pdf` for the possible commands.
+To use this package, simply call include it in your preamble `\usepackage{tieightyfour}`.